primatejs/primate/docs/blog/supporting-solid.md

 release.

-Support for Solid includes server-side rendering (SSR), hydration, layouting, as well liveview integration.
+Support for Solid includes server-side rendering (SSR), hydration, layouting, as well as liveview integration.
 Having recently added hydration, layouts and liveview to React, this brings to three the number of frontend frameworks we fully support.